amandoabreu/amandoabreu.github.io/_posts/2019-15-02-the-josephus-problem-in-javascript.md

 1,3,5,7,9

-we now start at 9.
+we now start at 9 because 1 is next to 9 if the numbers are arranged in a circle.

 9 kills 1